WheteThunger/VehicleDecayProtection/README.md

 Each vehicle type has the following options:
 - `DecayMultiplierNearTC` -- Used to scale decay damage taken by vehicles near a tool cupboard, regardless of the vehicle owner or upkeep.
 Defaults to `1` which has no effect.
 Set to `0` to completely nullify decay damage near a tool cupboard.
   - Note: This is a global setting per vehicle type that does not use any permissions.
 - `ProtectionMinutesAfterUse` -- Used to prevent decay damage to vehicles this many minutes after they have been used (e.g., when their engine was last on).
-This mechanic already exists in vanilla Rust for most vehicles, but the protection window is usually just 10 minutes (45 for boats).
+This mechanic already exists in vanilla Rust for most vehicles, but the protection window is usually just 10 minutes (45 for boats and submarines).
 You can change this option to protect vehicles for longer, but setting it to a lower value than default will have no effect for most vehicles.
   - Note: This is a global setting per vehicle type that does not use any permissions.